FlafyDev/Shortcuter/README.md

 This will make any file you want searchable in the Windows search.

 ### Download
-Press the green button `Clone or download` and then the blue button `Download ZIP`.
+Press the green button `Clone` and then the blue button `Download ZIP`.

 ### Setup
 Extract the zip and run the `Setup.bat`.

 ### Usage
-Right click on a file and then on the context menu click the "Execute Shortcuter".
+Right click on the wanted file and from the context menu click on the "Execute Shortcuter".

 ## Note!
 * Extract the files from the zip before you run any of them.